nsfm/dualsense-ts/README.md

 ### Reconnection

 When a controller disconnects, its slot is preserved.
-If the same controller reconnects - even through a different connection type (USB to Bluetooth or vice versa) - it returns to its original slot with the same player number.
-In Node.js, reconnection matching uses the hardware serial number.
-In the browser, it is best-effort based on device identity.
+If the same controller reconnects, even through a different connection type (USB to Bluetooth or vice versa), it returns to its original slot with the same player number.
+Reconnection matching uses hardware identity provided by the controller's firmware.

 ### Slot management